rostools/cog-flow-intro/commits.md

 Then, you decide that it would be nice to add a linear regression line to the scatter plot to see the trend line in the data points.
 You commit these changes with the message `feat: add regression line`.

-After your commit, you found that data points make the regression line a bit difficult to see.
-Therefore, you lower the opacity of the data points, and commit these changes with the message `fix: lower opacity of data points to see regression line more clearly`.

-Last, you add legends to the plot to make it easier to understand.
+Then, you add legends to the plot to make it easier to understand.
 You commit these changes with the message `feat: add legends`.

+Last, you found that data points make the regression line a bit difficult to see.
+Therefore, you lower the opacity of the data points, and commit these changes with the message `fix: reduce data point opacity for a clearer regression line in the scatter plot`.

 Now your work on the scatter plot is complete and you would like feedback from your collaborators before the changes are merged to the main branch.
 So, you create a pull request (more on those in the [Pull Request](prs.md) post).
 After your changes has been reviewed, your feature branch `feature/add-scatter-plot` is merged into the main branch and deleted.